 Starting a blog or niche website can be ideal if you want to make money through digital marketing.
 This side hustle will take some time to start and earn an income, but it can be very profitable once it gets going.

 While you could start a site on any topic that interests you, one option is to use your expertise to create a blog on accounting, taxes, financial planning, or some other accounting-related topic.
-So instead of writing for other websites and blogs as a freelancer, you’ll be the one owning the business.
+So instead of writing for other websites and blogs as a freelancer, you’ll own the business.

-Compared to freelancing, starting a blog or niche website offers higher income potential (unlimited), but it will take longer to start making money.
+Starting a blog or niche website offers higher income potential (unlimited) than freelancing, but it will take longer to start making money.
 By freelancing, you can earn money as soon as you have your first client.
 With your own site, it might take six months or more before you start earning anything from your work.

 As your blog or website grows, you can monetize it in several ways.
 You could monetize it through advertising (including Google AdSense), affiliate marketing, creating and selling products (like eBooks), or even offering services directly through your site.